 In the Admin API section, select the areas of your store that you want the app to be able to access.

 If you want to use the Storefront API, then select Allow this app to access your storefront data using the Storefront API.
-This will generate a Storefront access token.

 You'll see your API key and password in the Admin API section.
 You can use these credentials to make authenticated requests to the Shopify store that uses your application.